pabloitu/pymock/README.md

 the models competing in the Earthquake Forecasting Experiment for Italy.

 The model's formulation is the simplest possible, which still captures the code complexity arisen from time-dependency.
+Basically, the model returns a Poisson forecast, with mean rate equal to the sum of a background rate, plus the rate from the previous time step (e.g. previous day).

-It follows a non-homogeneous Poisson process, where the mean rate of events larger than a threhold magnitude
+Formally, the model follows a non-homogeneous Poisson process, where the mean rate of events larger than a threhold magnitude
 $`m_0`$ is:

 ```math